 What does it look like?

 I am sure you have seen classrooms on social media that have all sorts of flexible seating things.
-I am here to tell you, there is no right or wrong way for it to look.
+I am here to tell you, that there is no right or wrong way for it to look.
 Flexible seating can look however you want it to look.
 Do students have a choice of where to work?
 Are there options for students?
 If the answers are yes, then that is what flexible seating looks like!

 I don’t have money for flexible seating.